 - As part of the assessment the officer must consider all comments received and the individuals / authorities' interest and make a recommendation in relation to whether Interested Person Status should be awarded.
 Those with Interested Person Status are afforded third party rights of appeal which is special to the Isle of Man planning process.
-Assessment of who is afforded interested party status is defined by a Government Circular.
-A person afforded such status may, within the timescale allowed, appeal against a decision
+Assessment of who is afforded interested party status is defined by an Operational Policy.
+A person afforded such status may, within the timescale allowed, appeal against a decision.

 - If the application is to go before Planning Committee, the officers report will be included in the meeting agenda which is available at least 2 working days prior to the meeting.
 Meetings are open to the public and there is a facility to accommodate public speaking at the meetings

 - The application will either be approved with appropriate conditions if necessary, or refused.
 If the application is refused or is approved by the Planning Committee and the Case Officer recommended refusal, the reasons for the decision will be given